Property Tax Relief Programs

 North Carolina offers three property tax relief programs for the permanent residence of qualified homeowners.
 Applications for property tax relief are available at the beginning of January and are accepted until June 1 each year.

 Applicants must be 65 years of age or totally and permanently disabled.
-In addition, the previous year's total income for both an applicant and spouse cannot exceed $28,100.
+In addition, the previous year's total income for both an applicant and spouse cannot exceed $31,500 for 2020.
 For unmarried joint property owners, each owner must apply separately and benefit limitations may apply based on percentage of ownership.

 This program excludes from taxation the first $25,000 or 50% (whichever is greater) of assessed value for the permanent residence.
 Exclusion means some of the value will not be considered when your tax bill is created.
 If you do not qualify for the program in future years, the excluded value from prior years does not become taxable.

-Once approved for the Elderly or Disabled Exclusion, you do not need to reapply unless your permanent residence has changed, your income now exceeds the current annual income eligibility limit, or you are no longer totally and permanently disabled.
+Once approved for the Elderly or Disabled Exclusion, you will receive a Requalification Letter each February that must be returned.
+Please answer the questions on the letter and return to us for processing.
+You will only lose your exclusion if you do not return your requalification letter, your permanent residence has changed, your income now exceeds the current annual income eligibility limit, or you are no longer totally and permanently disabled.
 If the person receiving the exclusion last year deceased prior to January 1, the person required by law to list the property must notify the Franklin County Tax Assessor's Office.
 The surviving spouse or joint property owner is required to reapply for the exclusion if qualified.
 Failure to make any of these notices before June 1 will result in penalties, interest, and the possible loss of the exclusion.

 Disabled Veteran Exclusion